 An Issue Report may be requested by any of the following:

 Council.
-The ccNSO Council (in this Annex B, the "Council") may call for the creation of an Issue Report by documentation of support from at least seven of the members of the Council present at any meeting or voting by e-mail.
+The ccNSO Council (in this Annex B, the "Council") may call for the creation of an Issue Report by documentation of support from at least seven of the members of the Council present at any meeting or voting by electronic means.

 Board.
 The Board may call for the creation of an Issue Report by requesting the Council to begin the policy-development process.